InnovizTechnologies/InnovizECCVToolKit/docs/GETTING_STARTED.md

 ## Dataset Preparation

-Currently we provide the dataloader of KITTI dataset and NuScenes dataset, and the supporting of more datasets are on the way.

 ### Innoviz Dataset
 * Please download the dataset by registreation using this link: [Innoviz perception dataset](https://forms.gle/L6L4w154di9Kost7A). organize the downloaded files as follows: